Kernel (operating system): IBM Supervisor

 Supervisory program or supervisor is a computer program, usually part of an operating system, that controls the execution of other routines and regulates work scheduling, input/output operations, error actions, and similar functions and regulates the flow of work in a data processing system.

 Historically, this term was essentially associated with IBM's line of mainframe operating systems starting with OS/360.
 In other operating systems, the supervisor is generally called the kernel.

-In the 1970s, IBM further abstracted the supervisor state from the hardware, resulting in a hypervisor that enabled full virtualization, i.e. the capacity to run multiple operating systems on the same machine totally independently from each other.
+In CP-40 and CP-67, IBM further abstracted the supervisor state from the hardware, resulting in a hypervisor that enabled full virtualization, i.e. the capacity to run multiple operating systems on the same machine totally independent of each other.

+In the 1970s, IBM updated CP/CMS for the System/370 under the name Virtual Machine Facility/370 (VM/370).

 Hence the first such system was called Virtual Machine or VM.

 Development of microkernels

 Although Mach, developed by Richard Rashid at Carnegie Mellon University, is the best-known general-purpose microkernel, other microkernels have been developed with more specific aims.
 The L4 microkernel family (mainly the L3 and the L4 kernel) was created to demonstrate that microkernels are not necessarily slow.
 Newer implementations such as Fiasco and Pistachio are able to run Linux next to other L4 processes in separate address spaces.

-Additionally, QNX is a microkernel which is principally used in embedded systems, and the open-source software MINIX, while originally created for educational purposes, is now focused on being a highly reliable and self-healing microkernel OS.
+Additionally, QNX is a microkernel that is principally used in embedded systems, and the open-source software MINIX, while originally created for educational purposes, is now focused on being a highly reliable and self-healing microkernel OS.